 On June 22, the U.S. Supreme Court said law enforcement generally needs a search warrant if it wants to track a person’s location through cellphone records of an extended period of time.
 The ruling was 5-4 with Chief Justice Roberts joining the court’s four liberals.

 Now, the prosecution cannot obtain the location data of a suspect without written approval from a judge.
-This ruling comes in favor of Timothy Ivory Carpenter (Carpenter v.
-United States), who argued that prosecuting attorneys violated his Fourth Amendment rights after gaining access of four months of location data, which showed he was near where armed robberies had occurred.
+Timothy Ivory Carpenter (Carpenter v.
+United States) argued that law enforcement violated his Fourth Amendment rights after gaining access of four months of location data, which showed he was near where armed robberies had occurred.

 The case originated from a series of robberies in Michigan and Ohio in 2010 and 2011.
 In order to prosecute its case against Carpenter, the government obtained 127 days’ worth of cellphone records that revealed his approximate location, placing him in proximity to four of the crimes.
-In 2014, Carpenter was convicted of multiple armed robberies and was sentenced to 166 years in prison.
+In 2014, Carpenter was sentenced to 166 years in prison for multiple armed robberies.

 Lower courts upheld the search of cell tower records based on the “third-party doctrine,” which was used in earlier Supreme Court cases to support government access to suspects’ bank records and phone numbers called from landlines.
 According to the theory, consumers should understand that wireless carriers can keep track of their locations, making them not private.